-Lastly, the Company also plans to launch initiatives in order to enter into contact with a high number of potential candidates and to favour the search for candidates now and in the future (thanks to a more widespread knowledge of the Company), facilitating recruitment activities and reducing the time required, as soon as coherent needs arise, by participation in events which allow for candidates and the Company to meet (e.g. Career Days held in February 2018 and again in February 2020).
+Lastly, the Company also plans to launch initiatives in order to enter into contact with a high number of potential candidates and to favour the search for candidates now and in the future (thanks to a more widespread knowledge of the Company), facilitating recruitment activities and reducing the time required, as soon as coherent needs arise, by participation in events which allow for candidates and the Company to meet (e.g. Career Days held in February 2018 and which should have been repeated in 2020, but was cancelled because of the health emergency).